pknichols/OMNIeDNA/README.md

 The OMNIeDNA system may look complex with a lot of pieces, but whether you're dangling it off a boat or screwing it onto a soda bottle on shore, you only ever need **one of each** to get rolling.

 We call it **The ABCs**.
 Pick your **A**, pick your **B**, pick your **C**, and you are ready to sample.
+**That's it.** Three pieces.
+Infinite configurations.
+Go get that eDNA. 🧬

 &nbsp;